 Recently, there was an article about a cyclist in San Francisco, and I cautiously began scanning the comments.
 Ugh.
 They were as expected: vile, hateful and typical of what I’ve come to expect.
 One comment read: “All cyclists break the law.
 They’re uppity environmentalists and think they are better than anyone else.
 I hate them all.”
 What a lovely and very well-informed person.
 It’s as if there’s a group of cyclist haters out there that search the internet for articles that they can write their bile on, and one commenter after the other will pile on with their hatred of cyclists.
 Their theme song seems to be: “Cyclists never stop at stop signs” (which is a common lie they like to put out there).
 I’m a cyclist and I stop at stop signs all the time and at stop lights, but I’ve seen some cyclists who don’t, just as I’ve seen some motorists who don’t.
 And I don’t think that anyone who knows me well would describe me as, “an uppity environmentalist.”

 There’s a stop sign a few blocks away from me where it’s rare for anyone to stop.
 I stop there when I’m on my bike and I’m just waiting for a motorist to blow his/her horn at me for coming to a complete stop there because it’s most rare for motorists to stop there at all.
 Nearly everyone breezes by that stop sign as if it’s a Yield sign.
-The UCSF shuttle (University of California-San Francisco) drivers stop there each time though.
+The UCSF shuttle drivers (University of California-San Francisco Medical Center) stop there each time.
 But it’s most rare to see any other vehicle do anything but slow down at the most.

-Nearly any complaint about cyclists can also be made about motorists.
+Nearly any complaint about cyclists can also be said about motorists.
+That’s being objective.

 The most accidents and deaths out there involve motorists, not cyclists.
 It’s really not as black and white as the cyclist haters like to make it appear.
 And usually the most hateful comments on articles about cyclists get the most people in agreement with them.
 On the same threads, those that are objective and say what I’m saying here get the least amount of agreement.
 It’s a “my team is better than your team” type thing.
 Reminds me of that D and R partisan politics nonsense we have here in The Cesspool/Los Estados Unidos/the US.
 The haters of cyclists don’t like objective comments because objective people criticise both cyclists and motorists.
 The motorists want no criticism at all of motorists and try to give the impression that motorists are model drivers.
 If that were true, we would have a very different society today.